 Scumbling

 Scumbling is a technique where layers of thin, translucent paint are applied in a random or haphazard manner to create a textured, organic effect.
-This technique can be used to create a variety of effects, from soft, atmospheric backgrounds to bold, expressive brushstrokes.
-To achieve the best results, it is important to use a light touch and to vary the direction and pressure of the brushstrokes.
+This technique can be used to create a variety of effects, from soft, atmospheric backgrounds to bold, expressive brushstrokes for an abstract painting method.
+The best way to do this is to use a light touch and to vary the direction and pressure of the brushstrokes.

 Palette Knife Painting

-Palette knife painting is a technique where paint is applied with a palette knife instead of a brush.
+Palette knife painting is a simple technique where paint is applied with a palette knife instead of a brush.
 This technique can be used to create a variety of effects, from thick, impasto textures to smooth, blended surfaces.
-It is important to use a flexible palette knife and to experiment with different techniques, such as dragging, scraping, and blending.
+It is important to use a flexible palette knife and to experiment with different techniques, such as dragging, scraping, and blending in different directions.

-When it comes to palette knife painting, think Bob Ross.
+When it comes to palette knife painting, think Bob Ross (except with acrylic paints and not oil paints).
 I can’t think of this technique without thinking of good old Bob dragging his knife to make a few “happy trees.”
+Talk about photorealist painting!

 Mixing Acrylic Paints